TonyPhipps/SIEM/UseCases/Detect-Suspicious-Firewall-Activity.md

 # Objectives

-Bring attention to any of the following events:

-- A source system incurs an abnormally high number of firewall denies.
+- Detect a source system with an abnormally high number of firewall denies.
-- A destination system incurs an abnormally high number of firewall denies.
+- Detect a destination system with an abnormally high number of firewall denies.

 # Compliance